Ace

 Sorrel Quarter Horse Gelding ♦ DOB: 2003 ♦ Arrival: 2016

-Just like many of the kids who come through Exodus’ gates, Glory’s story has unfolded the more we have gotten to know him.
+Glory is our one-eyed wonder!
+Like many of the Exodus horses, Glory’s story has unfolded the more we’ve gotten to know him.
 Glory was lovingly rehabilitated by one of our trainers, Lee, over the better part of two years.
 He came to Lee underweight, in need of a “tune-up,” and blind in one eye due to a previous accident.
 Lee and Glory formed a unique bond, and over time Glory blossomed into an athletic, hard working, willing partner.
 Glory was easily integrated into our session program, and Lee and Glory mentored countless young men together as well.
 But that wasn’t the beginning, or the end of his story.
-We learned the “rest” of Glory’s story much more recently.
-Here’s Ginger to tell you:

 Gypsy